spatie/docs.spatie.be-old/resources/views/menu/v1/usage/adding-items.md

 ## Links

-In [Your First Menu](/menu/v1/usage/your-first-menu) we made first contact with links.
 Links are created with the `to` factory method, which accepts a url and a string of text (or html) as parameters.

 ```php
 Menu::new()->add(Link::to('/', 'Home'));